 BHFL enjoys the highest credit rating of AAA/stable from CRISIL and India Rating for its long-term debt programme and A1+ from CRISIL and India Ratings for its short-term debt programme.
 These reaffirm the reputation and trust BHFL has earned for its sound financial management and ability to meet financial obligations.

-BHFL offers home loans for ready to move in homes as well as those under construction to mass affluent salaried customers in 62 locations across India with an average loan value of Rs.
-4.7 million.
-It follows a micromarket presence strategy using a mix of direct and indirect channels.
-It is the only housing finance company that, on a proactive basis, started offering its customers external benchmark (repo) linked home loans, which is published by the RBI.
-At the end of FY2022, the home loans business had AUM of Rs.
-33,515 crore, a growth of 40% compared to the end of FY2021.
+BHFL offers home loans to mass affluent salaried, professional and self-employed customers for ready to move in as well as under construction homes in 51 locations across India with an average loan value of RS 5.0 million.
+It follows a micro-market strategy using a mix of direct and indirect channels.
+It also offers external benchmark (Repo) linked home loans options to its customers.
+The home loans business AUM stood at RS 41,037 crore as on 31 MarcRs 2023, or a growth of 23% over FY2022.

-BHFL offers Loans Against Property (LAP) to SMEs, MSMEs, self-employed individuals and professionals against mortgage of their residential and commercial properties.
-The LAP business is operational in 31 locations across India with an average loan value of Rs.
-5.6 million.
-The LAP business ended FY2022 with AUM of Rs.
-6,181 crore, or a growth of 30% over FY2021.
+BHFL offers Loan Against Property (LAP) to SMEs, MSMEs, self-employed individuals and professionals against mortgage of their residential and commercial properties.
+It uses both direct and indirect channels for sourcing LAP business.
+This LAP business is present in 29 locations across India with an average loan value of RS 7.2 million.
+The AUM stood at RS 6,538 crore, a growth of 5% over FY2022.

 Lease Rental Discounting (LRD)

-BHFL offers construction and inventory finance to small and mid-size developers with strong track records of timely delivery of projects and loan repayments with average loan value of Rs.
-25 to Rs.
-30 crore.
-It is present in eight locations across the country.
-Developer relationships enable BHFL to acquire retail customers for home loans.
+BHFL focuses on construction to small and mid-size developers with strong track record of timely project delivery and loan repayments with average loan value of RS 30 crore.
+It offers developer loans in 13 locations and plans to expand this to 7 more locations in FY2024.
+Developer relationships further enable BHFL to acquire low risk retail home loans.
 BHFL also offers inventory finance to developers against their unsold completed construction inventory.
 Repayments for these loans are secured through escrow arrangements.
-The AUM of this business stood at Rs.
-2,875 crore as on 31 March 2022.
+AUM under this business grew by 92% over FY2022 and stood at RS 6,026 crore as on 31 MarcRs 2023.

 Rural Mortgage Loans

 BHFL offers home loans and loans against property to salaried and self-employed customers across 85 small towns in India.
-During the year, it expanded its presence to Tier III locations by opening 24 centres as a part of the geo-expansion plan.
-Rural mortgages business operates at an average loan value of nearly Rs.
-1.5 million per customer.
+Rural mortgages business operates at an average loan value of nearly RS 1.7 million.
 This business helps BHFL widen its geographic reach and reduce portfolio concentration.
-This business closed FY2022 with AUM of Rs.
-1,923 crore.
+BHFL closed FY2023 with rural mortgages AUM of RS 2,592 crore.